Hybrid-08933/Hexdump/README.md

-# Hexdump Utility
+# Hexdump Utility (mmap version)

 ## Overview

-Experimental version which uses mmap to memory map the entire file into memory instead of using a buffer to hold the file.
-There are no limits on how big the file can be which is less than ideal.
+This branch implements an experimental version of the hexdump utility using `mmap()` to map the entire file into memory instead of reading it into a fixed-size buffer.

+- Memory mapping uses the `MAP_POPULATE` flag to pre-fault pages into RAM, reducing page faults during iteration.
+- Output is still written using a **buffered write** mechanism, so the core formatting and output hot loop remain unchanged.
+- This approach allows the program to handle files larger than a fixed buffer size and slightly improves execution consistency.

+---

-## Performance difference
+## Performance Comparison

-Heres perf stat for the buffered version on a 512mb file with cold cache
+Performance was measured on a 512 MB test file with stdout redirected to `/dev/null` to focus on CPU-bound formatting work.

+### Buffered (`read`-based) version

 ```
 perf stat -r 5 ./build/hexdump test512.bin > /dev/null